 - Base salary.
 Base salaries for our executive officers are designed to compensate the executive for the experience, education, personal qualities and other qualifications of that individual that are essential for the specific role the executive serves within our Company, while remaining competitive with the market. - Discretionary cash bonuses.
 Our executives, including our named executive officers, are eligible to receive discretionary cash bonuses as determined by our Board.
-To date, our Board has not awarded any discretionary cash bonuses to our named executive officers.
-To the extent that bonuses are awarded in the future, the determination of the amounts of such bonuses will be determined in accordance with the BankUnited, Inc. Policy on Incentive Compensation Arrangements, which provides that bonus amounts are to be based upon the following: overall individual performance, organizational performance, individual contribution to organizational performance, business segment performance, and level of individual responsibilities.
-To date, our Board has not awarded discretionary cash bonuses to our named executive officer and has not established any performance targets for such awards. - Long-term equity-based compensation.
+To date, our Board has not awarded any discretionary cash bonuses to the Management Members and has not established any performance targets for such awards.
+To the extent that bonuses are awarded to the Management Members in the future, the determination of the amounts of such bonuses will be determined in accordance with the BankUnited, Inc. Policy on Incentive Compensation Arrangements, which provides that bonus amounts are to be based upon the following: overall individual performance, organizational performance, individual contribution to organizational performance, business segment performance, and level of individual responsibilities.
+Pursuant to his offer letter, Mr. Melby is eligible to receive an annual bonus with a target bonus opportunity equal to \$300,000.
+Mr. Melby is the only one of our named executive officers with a target bonus due to his role as the Chief Risk Officer of BankUnited and our belief that a lesser portion of his overall compensation should be in the form of equity-based compensation and, accordingly, at-risk. - Long-term equity-based compensation.
 In general, we provide a significant portion of the compensation due to our named executive officers in the form of long-term equity-based compensation.
 We believe that providing compensation that is contingent on our long-term performance and that is at-risk serves to align the long-term interests of our named executive officers with the long-term interests of our stockholders.
 To date, long-term equity-based compensation has been granted to our executives upon commencement of employment.

 • Limited perquisites and other benefits.
-Our executive officers, including our named executive officers, are eligible to participate in our 401(k) retirement plan and Messrs.
-Kanas, Pauls, Bohlsen and Singh are also eligible to participate in our Nonqualified Deferred Compensation Plan.
+Our executive officers, including our named executive officers, are eligible to participate in our 401(k) retirement plan and the Management Members are also eligible to participate in our Nonqualified Deferred Compensation Plan.
 Messrs.
-Kanas, Pauls, Bohlsen and Singh receive a car allowance and, in addition, Messrs.
+Kanas, Pauls, Bohlsen, Singh and Melby receive a car allowance and, in addition, Messrs.
 Kanas and Bohlsen are provided with a company-paid driver.
+Mr. Melby also receives a housing allowance pursuant to the terms of his offer letter with BankUnited.